-Within text, the names and labels for physical buttons and softkeys appear in boldface type (for example, "Press the CHARGE button or press the PACER button").
+Within text, the names and labels for physical buttons and softkeys appear in boldface type (for example, "Press the IBP quick access key").

-This guide uses uppercase italics for audible prompts and for text messages displayed on the screen (for example, LEAD FAULT).
+This guide uses uppercase italics for audible prompts and for text messages displayed on the screen (for example, INITIALIZING).

-Warning!
 Warning statements alert you to conditions or actions that can result in personal injury or death.

-Caution Caution statements alert you to conditions or actions that can result in damage to the unit.
+Caution statements alert you to conditions or actions that can result in damage to the unit.

-Intended Use
+Propaq M Intended Use

-The Propaq MD is intended for use by trained medical personnel who are familiar with basic monitoring, vital sign assessment, emergency cardiac care, and the use of the Propaq MD.
-The Propaq MD is also intended for use by (or on the order of) physicians at the scene of an emergency or in a hospital emergency room, intensive care unit, cardiac care unit, or other similar areas of a hospital.
+The Propaq M is intended for use by trained medical personnel who are familiar with basic monitoring, vital sign assessment, and the use of the Propaq M. The Propaq M is also intended for use by (or on the order of) physicians at the scene of an emergency or in a hospital emergency room, intensive care unit, cardiac care unit, or other similar areas of a hospital.
 The usage may be in an ambulance or at the scene of an emergency.
 It is also intended to be used during the transport of patients.
-The Propaq MD will be used primarily on patients experiencing symptoms of cardiac arrest or in post trauma situation.
-It may also be used whenever it is required to monitor any of those functions that are included (as options) in the device.
-The Propaq MD unit can be used on pediatric patients (as described in the following table) and on adult patients (21 years of age or older) with and without heart dysfunction.
+The Propaq M will be used whenever it is required to monitor any of those functions that are included (as options) in the device.
+The Propaq M unit can be used on pediatric patients (as described in the following table) and on adult patients (21 years of age or older) with and without heart dysfunction.